ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 }
 ```

 This saved significant time that would have been spent on manual CSS adjustments and testing.
-The AI-generated CSS included:
+The CSS included:

 - A consistent color scheme using CSS variables
 - Responsive design for different screen sizes